KeLiChloe/KeLiChloe.github.io/_pages/about.md

 - In one stream, I focus on **prescriptive analytics** by developing data-driven algorithms for for **personalized decision-making**.
 My research explores how **optimization, estimation, and prediction** can be jointly designed to better align with practical managerial objectives in decision environments.

 - In another stream, I study **Human–AI collaboration in the scientific process**, investigating how machine learning and generative AI can augment research workflows, particularly in **theory building**.
-This work is grounded in **meta-science** and contributes to our understanding of how knowledge is generated, validated, and refined through human–AI interaction.
+This line of work sits at the intersection of machine learning, generative AI, and **meta-science**, seeking to understand how AI can support decisions, and how knowledge is generated and refined.

 Together, these two streams reflect my commitment to building computationally rigorous, decision-relevant, and scientifically-grounded tools in the broad area of “Human + AI + Decision Science”.